 Working with the Biggest Names in the Fashion Industry

 From my time working with some of the most talented Fashion Designers in the business and also during my career as a fashion lecturer, I fully appreciate why the designer, as visionary, must be applauded for their work.
-On the other hand, I'm saddened at how slow the industry has been to recognize talent from minority artist and, to provide an equal platform with which to showcase their work unto the world stage; as that is ultimately where the true art lies.
+On the other hand, I'm saddened at how slow the industry has been to recognize talent from minority artist and, to provide an equal platform with which to showcase their work unto the world stage; as that is ultimately where true recognition and acceptance within the arts lies.

 Handcrafting bespoke gowns for high profile clients is an art form.
 My most favored skill (that my clients benefit from), is my appreciation of the female forms and its needs.
-I can fashion a discreet internal corsetry to support, redefine the bust and waistline,elongate the body,obliterating the need for additional foundations.
+I can fashion discreet internal corsetry to support, redefine the bust and cinch the waistline, completely obliterating the need for additional foundations.

 Famous names?
 Jennifer Lopez, Reese Witherspoon, Rosamund Pike, Linda Evangelista.
-And of course Russian oligarchs whilst working for Ralph and Russo – most of which I never even got to see due to protocols
+And of course the Russian oligarchs whilst working for Ralph and Russo – most of which I never even got to see due to protocols

-Underpinning my work is my membership to the Guild of Master Craftsman.
+Underpinning my work is the foundational support and recognition of Guild of Master Craftsman.
 A professional body whose work is to enable the public to distinguish the work of a qualified craftsman from others.